-The digital environment is rich with sources of customer data.
-There’s the data customers give you directly, like the information they enter on your website, and the data that comes from third parties, like social media platforms and smartphone apps.
-There’s even a layer of data that comes from data enrichment tools like Clearbit and Datanyze.
+The digital marketing environment is rich with sources of customer data.
+There’s the data customers give you directly, like the information they enter on your website and the data that comes from third parties.
+There’s a layer of data that comes from data enrichment tools like Clearbit or Datanyze.

-The challenge, however, lies in drawing it all together in a meaningful, actionable way.
+The challenge, however, lies in pulling it all together in an actionable way.
 That’s where dynamic customer profiles come in.
 Here, we’ll explain what dynamic customer profiles are and how smart B2B brands can use them to create a stronger, more engaging, and more profitable customer experience.

 What are Dynamic Customer Profiles?